It’s Everywhere, How to Wisely Use Sugar!

 There are usually emotional issues around excess sugar and carbohydrate consumption, and being overweight.
 Be open to explore these areas as you attempt to heal your habits and create a healthier body and weight.
 A support group or a counselor can help in this healing process.
 Good luck and make wise sugar choices!

 This article is hopping around the following Blog Hops:

 This article may be contributed to third-party sites, but it is COPYRIGHTED, and it may not be copied in any form or shared without my written permission.
 If you are interested in this article or any of Simply Living Simply articles, please contact Kat Yorba; Author and owner of Simply Living Simply directly for republishing information.

 Many of my blog posts contain affiliate links.
 Purchasing through an affiliate link does NOT increase the price you pay but allows me to keep blogging and sharing what I learn with you.
 It's a bit like leaving a tip for a service and I very much appreciate it!

 Nothing in this post is to be construed as medical advice, simply a sharing of things that have worked for me & my family.
-If you have any symptoms of serious illness, taking medication, pregnant or nursing, or have never worked with herbal materials before, please consider consulting a medical professional before use.
+If you have any symptoms of serious illness, taking medication, pregnant or nursing, or have never worked with herbal materials or essential oils before, please consider consulting a medical professional before use.
 I am unable to offer advise for your particular medical situation; please ask your Doctor, Nurse Practitioner or Naturopath for further guidance.
 The statements made here have not been approved by the Food & Drug Administration.
 These statements are not intended to diagnose, treat, cure or prevent disease.
 This notice is required by the Federal Food, Drug & Cosmetic Act.